Ezever/pig-game/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

-## New rules
+## New rules and features

-- A player looses his ENTIRE score when he rolls two 6 in a row without hold between them.
+- A player loses his ENTIRE score when he rolls two 6 in a row without hold between them.
 After that, it's the next player's turn.
+- Input field where players can set the winning score, so that they can change the predefined score of 100.